350 4 4

 These electrical conduits were buried in the concrete floor.
 The genius of this system is that wires can be replaced (if necessary) by pulling them through the conduit embedded in the floors.
 For this to work, there can be no shortcuts.
 The wide arc conduit elbows must be used.
 There are no electrical conduit tees.
 The blue-color water system fittings can be used with the electrical conduit, but such use may well defeat the ability to pull new wires as the bends are too sharp to pull through.
 These outlet circuits embedded in the concrete floors are quite safe from gnawing rodents.

 Except for table lamps, all lighting is recessed, no ceiling fixtures or chandeliers except in the bathrooms.
+We are very happy with the clean look of the recessed lighting, so many exposed fixures are ugly.

 After three years in our house we had two recessed fixtures in our kitchen ceiling fail because mice or rats chewed through the short, thin wire leads powering the recessed lights.
 They did not touch the THHN conductors which are in conduit.
 Our theory is that a thin layer of grease from the kitchen went up through the recessed fixtures and coated the wires.
 This made them attractive to the rodents.
 Since our attic and roof structures are all cement board and steel, the fire hazard should be minimal.